fallen-icarus/p2p-wallet/README.md

 highlights the fact that, in order to get more people involved in pursuing opportunities, minimizing risk can do a lot.

-When it comes to Cardano, is it better to have more people participating in DeFi or less? **This isn't a zero-sum game.** If more people participate in Cardano DeFi, businesses will be incentivized to also join in.
+When it comes to Cardano, is it better to have more people participating in DeFi or less? **This is not a zero-sum game because of the network effect.** If more people participate in Cardano DeFi, businesses will be incentivized to also join in.
 This then feeds on itself since businesses provide services that attract more users.
 On net, the following happens:

 1. The value of everyone's ada increases relative to all other assets.
 2. Stake pool rewards start to rise again as more transactions result in more transaction fees to